Home > How to Tips

 Tips: Clean install macOS 15 from macOS Recovery Mode will erase all contents on your Mac.
 If you clean install Sequoia just due to your worry about the limited disk storage space will prevent you from installing macOS Sequoia successfully, you don't have to.

 You can use iBoysoft DiskGeeker to clear up junk files on your Mac, such as system cache files, user caches, unwanted downloads, etc., and then quickly upgrade your Mac from the App Store or Software Update.
-This disk management tool has a well-designed junk file cleaning feature that can search for all useless files on your Mac for your one-click deletion.
+This disk management tool has a well-designed junk file cleaning feature that can search for all useless files on your Mac for one-click deletion.

-Preparations before clean install macOS Sequoia
+Preparations before a clean install of macOS Sequoia

 You need to do two things before cleanly installing macOS Sequoia on your Mac.